Spiritual blindness

 Even after Jesus had done all these miraculous signs in their presence, they still would not believe in him.
 This was to fulfil the word of Isaiah the prophet: 'Lord, who has believed our message and to whom has the arm of the Lord been revealed?'
 (Joh 12:378)

 For this reason they could not believe, because, as Isaiah says elsewhere: 'He has blinded their eyes and deadened their hearts, so they can neither see with their eyes, nor understand with their hearts, nor turnand I would heal them.'
-(Joh 12:3940)

 The people would not believe in Jesus because they couldn't believe in him.
 And the reason they couldn't believe in him was because someone had blinded their eyes and deadened their hearts.
 Who was that person?

 The clue to this mystery is found in the meaning of the Greek word translated 'deadened'.
-The word is poroo which means to harden, or to make hard like a stone.
-So those verses could be translated as: He has blinded their eyes and hardened their hearts so they cannot turn and believe.
+The word is poroo which means to harden, deaden, make hard like a stone.
+So v40 could be translated as: 'He has blinded their eyes and hardened their hearts .'
+Paul speaks about the hardening of people's hearts in his letter to the Romans:

 What then?
 What Israel sought so earnestly it did not obtain, but the elect did.
 The others were hardened [poroo], as it is written: 'God gave them a spirit of stupor, eyes so that they could not see and ears so that they could not hear, to this very day.'
 (Rom 11:78)

 Paul tells us that God hardened the hearts of his people and made them spiritually blind and spiritually deaf so they could not believe in his Son.
-But he didn't do it to the elect (those he had chosen to save).
+But he didn't do that to the elect (those he had chosen to save).

 God's sovereign choice